 Help->Quick Tutorials->Context Menus

-You open a Context Menu by holding an item for one second.
+You open a Context Menu by holding an item for a second.

 Album and Playlist Views